mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_II_Middle_C/Notes.md

     1 radian = 180 / pi degrees or 180/ 3.14159265
     1 radian = 57.2957795 degrees
     1 degree = 0.0174532925 radians

+- In computers it's hard to generate trully random numbers.
+Thats why we are using pseudorandom numbers.

+- Modulo syntaax : result = divided % divider; -> result is basically remiander of divided / divider;

+#### Order of Precedence
+   1. Multiplication
+   2. Division
+   3. Modulo
+   4. Addition
+   5. Subtraction